Master's of Science -- thesis

-An indication of the person's professional expertise
+- An indication of the person's professional expertise

-	- Comments on your intellectual ability, creativity, time-management skills, work ethic, collegiality, and ability to work under pressure
+- Comments on your intellectual strengths, motivation, creativity, time-management skills, work ethic, collegiality, and ability to handle stress and work independently

 - Comments on your writing and verbal communication skills

-	- Percentile rankings of your potential and abilities based on others at your level of education and experience
+- An assessment of your potential and abilities relative to others at your level of education and experience

 - Ask each potential recommender if they are willing to act as a professional reference on your behalf.
 If they decline your request, move on.

 - Be sure to let each potential recommender know the deadline for submission of the recommendation, and allow sufficient lead time for them to write and submit a strong letter.

 - Provide your recommender the list of expectations (above) for what should be included in the letter.

 - Supply a copy of your curriculum vitae or resume to each recommender to refresh their memory about your past education and achievements.
-This is particularly important if you haven't kept in touch with them for a while.
+This is particularly important if you haven't been in touch with them for a while.

 - Supply a copy of your letter of intent to each recommender.
 This will help them to understand why you are applying to graduate school and what you want to do with your advanced education.

 Your letter of intentWhat your letter should include

-	At a minimum, your letter of intent should include these two things:
+At a minimum, your letter of intent should include the following:

 - Your academic experience, interests and preparation